pnkraemer/probdiffeq/docs/dev_docs/creating_example_notebook.md

 2. Create the benchmark script.
 Usually, the execution is in a python script and the plotting in a jupyter notebook.
 3. Link the (plotting-)notebook to a markdown file (for better version control).
 4. Include the (plotting-)notebook into the docs via `mkdocs.yml`.
 Mention the markdown and python script in the same folder under `mkdocs.yml -> exclude`
-5. Mention the new benchmark in the makefile (`clean`, `format`, `run-benchmarks`, `dry-run-benchmarks`).
+5. Mention the new benchmark in the makefile (`benchmarks-run`, `benchmarks-dry-run`).
 A dry-run is for checking that the code functions properly.
 The benchmark run itself should not take less than a minute, otherwise the whole benchmark suite grows out of hand.
-6. Mention the juypter caches and potential data-storage in the `.gitignore`